Answer:

 AU Optronics developed a semi-glossy coating for their VA panels, which features only 13-18% haze value as opposed to the regular 25%.
 This low-haze matte surface makes for a considerably less grainy image, but it’s also a bit more reflective than the usual matte finish.

 Samsung also has its own ‘very light matte’ surface that they featured on some of their latest curved VA panel monitors.
 These offer an 18% haze value as opposed to the usual 24-28%.
-The result is pretty much the same as it’s with the semi-glossy surfaces and some of LG’s AH-IPS panel models.
+The result is pretty much the same as it is with the semi-glossy surfaces and some of LG’s AH-IPS panel models.

 In the end, you’re back where you’ve started.
 The panels with the lighter matte surface may preserve image quality more than the common matte finish does, but not as effectively as glossy ones.